reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Installation Guide
 - Don't use ACDB module!
-- You can enable ZNR FX and Dolby Atmos, disabling dirac and misoundfx, and many optional commands before installing.
+- You can enable Dolby Atmos, disabling dirac and misoundfx, and many optional commands before installing.
 Read Troubleshootings.
 - Install the module via Magisk Manager or Recovery
 - Reboot
 - Disable the "No active profiles" notification and ignore it it's nothing